shirish93/shirish93.github.io/_drafts/2024-01-15-LLMs-threats-and-opportunities.md

 What else might they be good for?
 I kept playing around with Gemini for the following weeks and months.

-## Personal LLMs: Bridging the Knowledge Gap

 There are different ways to learn new things and automate tasks in one's computer.
 Programming skills allow people to automate tasks, but you need to understand the tools to be good at them.
 Searching the internet is much easier, but is not interactive.
 It's  challenging to communicate your intent.
 Online courses and textbooks come with high investment costs and limited accessibility.

 Personal LLMs are a bridge between these disparate learning and skill paradigms.
 LLMs let individuals with basic computer literacy to automate tedious tasks without programming knowledge.
 They are much simple web searches om understanding user context and intent, and provide interactive, responsive feedback.
 LLMs provide a cost-effective "try-before-you-buy" experience for online courses, allowing individuals to sample the benefits of guided learning before committing to larger investments.
 LLMs act as intelligent assistants.
 They simplify technical tasks and guide folks towards detailed learning resources.

-## Stepping Out of the Shadows: Comparing LLMs to Existing Solutions

-Let's now discuss the strengths and weaknesses of LLM's compared to existing methods in detail.
+I'll now consider the strengths and weaknesses of LLM's compared to existing methods in detail.

 **Automation of repetitive computational tasks**